LorenEteval/setup-python-win7/README.md

     python-version: "3.11"
     # optional: freethreaded version or not, default is false
     freethreaded: false
+    # optional: dummy input, if python version is specified as 'x.y', then always use latest
+    check-latest: true
     # optional: x86, x64, or arm64, default is host OS architecture
     architecture: x64
     # optional: setup Python for windows7 from this repo